Greenlandian

 In the geologic time scale, the Greenlandian is the earliest age or lowest stage of the Holocene Epoch or Series, part of the Quaternary.
-Beginning in 11,650 BP (9701 BCE or 300 HE) and ending 8,276 BP (6237 BCE or 3764 HE), it is the earliest of three sub-divisions of the Holocene.
+Beginning in 11,650 BP (9701 BCE or 300 HE) and ending with the 8.2-kiloyear event (c.
+8200–8300 BP, 6200–6300 BCE, 3600–3700 HE), it is the earliest of three sub-divisions of the Holocene.
 It was officially ratified by the International Commission on Stratigraphy in June 2018 with the later Northgrippian and Meghalayan Ages/Stages.
 The lower boundary of the Greenlandian Age is the GSSP sample from the North Greenland Ice Core Project in central Greenland (75.1000°N 42.3200°W).
-The Greenlandian GSSP has been correlated with the end of Younger Dryas (from near-glacial to interglacial) and a "shift in deuterium excess values".
+The Greenlandian GSSP has been correlated with the end of Younger Dryas (from near-glacial to interglacial) and a "shift in lower deuterium excess values".

+Climate

+After the sudden rise in temperatures marking the end of the Late Pleistocene, global warming continued at a slightly more moderate pace during the Greenlandian.
+It was interrupted at the end of the period by the 8.2 kiloyear event, where the world experienced a relative drop in temperature.
+This isolated climate fluctuation was used to define the boundary between the Greenlandian and Northgrippian ages.

+Global warming led to a rapid rise in sea levels, which engulfed vast regions that were once landforms and transformed portions of continents into islands.
+Affected areas include the British Isles, the Indonesian islands, and New Guinea and Tasmania, cut off from Europe, Southeast Asia, and Australia respectively.
+Additionally, the Beringian land bridge was submerged by these rising levels, forming the Bering Strait and separating Asia from the Americas.

+Paleofauna

+Many species of megafauna became extinct during the Greenlandian, continuing the rate of extinctions from the end of the Late Pleistocene.
+These extinctions collectively constituted the Late Pleistocene extinction event.

+Prehistory

+In the Eurasian continent, the beginning of the Greenlandian paved the way for the Mesolithic period, which generally continued until the beginning of the Northgrippian age.
+In the Near East, agriculture and livestock farming emerged during the Greenlandian age, marking the beginning of the Neolithic period.